GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

   },
   {
     type: quote,
-    text: 'It’s our responsibility to tell the design team what will be the trend in three or four years’ time.',
+    text: 'We want to challenge the conventional relationship between the car and the human being.',
-    name: 'Jenny Deimer, Head of Design Color and Material' },
+    name: 'Lars Falk, Head of Interior Design'
+  },
   {
     type: image,